payroll-no/employee-public-api-docs/FAQ.md

   activeStart and activeEnd are date items expressed as string values.
   <ul>
   <li>activeStart - is a date value indicating when value takes effect/ becomes active</li>
-  <li>activeEnd - is a date value indicating when value takes effect/ becomes active</li>
+  <li>activeEnd - is a date value indicating when value losses effect or becomes inactive</li>
   </ul></br>
   In order to correctly update a value with timeline support, activeEnd needs to be defined for current active value.
 New value has to have activeStart defined.